Scott Clowney

 Design.
 Interpretation.
 Engagement.

-I grew up on a farm in Pennsylvania, where an 1845 farmhouse and a 1700s log barn sparked my early fascination with buildings and history.
-That curiosity led me to study architecture at the University of Kentucky before moving to Washington, DC, to work on residential, educational, and hospitality projects.
+Clowney grew up on a farm in Pennsylvania, where an 1845 farmhouse and a 1700s log barn sparked his early fascination with buildings and history.
+That curiosity led him to study architecture at the University of Kentucky before moving to Washington, DC, to work on residential, educational, and hospitality projects.
+He later earned a graduate degree from the Corcoran College of Art + Design, shifting to collaborative exhibition-making, which allowed him to explore architecture as a medium for cultural storytelling.
+Since then, he has built a career at the intersection of design, interpretation, and public engagement.

 A Simple Belief